Find Affordable College Courses

 Read full report on Allied Health Professions at University of Lynchburg

-The in-demand doctor’s degree programs at A T Still University of Health Sciences helped the school earn the #2 place on this year’s ranking of the most popular allied health professions schools in the United States.
+Out of the 19 schools in the United States that were part of this year’s ranking, A T Still University of Health Sciences landed the # 2 spot on the list.
 A T Still University of Health Sciences is a small private not-for-profit school located in the town of Kirksville.

 Of the 82 students majoring in allied health at A T Still University of Health Sciences, 39% are male and 61% are female.

-The in-demand doctor’s degree programs at Massachusetts College of Pharmacy and Health Sciences helped the school earn the #3 place on this year’s ranking of the most popular allied health professions schools in the United States.
-MCPHS University is a medium-sized private not-for-profit school located in the city of Boston.
+A rank of #3 on this year’s list means Massachusetts College of Pharmacy and Health Sciences is a great place for allied health professions students working on their doctor’s degree.
+MCPHS University is a moderately-sized private not-for-profit school located in the city of Boston.

 Women make up 88% of the allied health majors at the school.